 Frequently Asked Questions

-Panchamrit Abhishek is a Hindu ritual where the god idols are bathed with this holy drink.
+Panchamrut Abhishek is a Hindu ritual where the god idols are bathed with this holy drink.
 It is performed at temples and at homes.
 Mantras are chanted throughout the process.

 It is said that Panchamrit helps in the growth of the unborn baby.
-It boosts muscle strength, brightens up the mother’s brain, and also helps in increasing the immunity.
-Thus, it is very essential to include in a pregnant woman’s diet.
+It boosts muscle strength, brightens up the mother’s brain, and also helps in increasing immunity.
+It also ensures the formation of breast milk in women.

 Though honey is added traditionally you can also go for sugar or jaggery for a variation.

-- ½ litre Raw Cow's milk
+- ½ litre raw cow's milk

-- 3 tbsp Honey
+- 3 tablespoons honey

-- 10-12 Phool makhane (cut into small pieces)
+- 10-12 foxnuts (makhana) (cut into small pieces)

-- 1 tsp Chironji
+- 1 teaspoon chironji

-- 1 tsp Ganga Jal
+- 1 teaspoon Ganga jal